abhisheks6477/petitgpt/README.md

 IFEval is a generative evaluation and is not part of the likelihood protocol above.
 Each model received the same official IFEval user prompt (541 prompts, 834 instructions, 25 instruction types) as a single user message, formatted by its own native chat formatter: alpha075's released formatter with no default system message, and the pinned SmolLM and SmolLM2 tokenizer chat templates, where SmolLM2's template inserts its own default system text.
 The formatted token inputs therefore differ across models; this is a native-chat comparison, not an identical-token-input experiment.

 Generation was zero-shot and greedy with no sampling and `max_new_tokens=1280`, with no added system prompt or few-shot messages.
 Responses were scored by the pinned IFEval strict/loose programmatic verifier with no LLM judge; no prompts were dropped or truncated.
 Responses that reached the 1,280-token cap are scored as-is, and the cap-hit counts are reported without any claim about what a larger budget would change.
-SmolLM2 scores highest on all four metrics, alpha075 is in the middle, and SmolLM lowest; all three show substantial instruction-following limitations at this scale.

 </details>

 **Benchmark scores are not chat reliability.** In the separate, versioned full-answer review, alpha075 produced a correct Python interface on 42/46 prompts but a correct complete answer on 0/46.
 Ordinary QA, faithful rewriting, and context-dependent instructions also remain limited.
-The [report](docs/petitgpt-v1/TECHNICAL_REPORT.md) preserves both positive results and failure cases, with content, format, interface, and finite test evidence kept separate.
+The report's [success, failure, and scoring-boundary cases](docs/petitgpt-v1/TECHNICAL_REPORT.md#85-qualitative-cases-successes-and-failures) show what these judgments mean, with content, format, interface, and finite test evidence kept separate.

 ## Run the released model